glcapps/ContextInterfaceApplications/README.md

 	23. How Much Context Is Enough?

 	Optimal context is minimal and sufficient.
 Include only task-relevant state, goals, constraints, and tools; exclude history unless summarized.
 Order for attention: goals → current state → allowed actions → supporting detail.
 Excess context introduces interference, raises cost, slows iteration, and reduces accuracy.
 Use retrieval, summarization, pruning, and per-step projection.
 Measure by outcome quality, token cost, retry rate, and time-to-correct-action, not by completeness.
 The design question is not how much can fit, but what must be visible for the next valid action.
 Context that orients the model reduces ambiguity and hallucination; excess or poorly ordered context creates competing interpretations.
+Treat both reasoning bandwidth and cache-stable context as scarce resources: add only what improves the current decision.

 	24. Who Owns the Interface?